i-weber/Internship_project_RNAseq/Knowledge_Progression_handling_RNA-seq_datasets.md

 ...and it didn't.
 I restarted the machine, thinking that maybe this will help certain settings load properly, and tried again.
 I also tried running it without the `nvidia-smi` part.
 Either way, I got the same error message: "docker: Error response from daemon: failed to create task for container: failed to create shim task: OCI runtime create failed: runc create failed: unable to start container process: error during container init: error running hook #0: error running hook: exit status 1, stdout: , stderr: Auto-detected mode as 'legacy'
 nvidia-container-cli: initialization error: nvml error: driver not loaded: unknown."

 This is apparently a problem, again, with the Nvidia driver.
 I could try pulling some other docker container to test this further, but I suspect it wouldn't change much if `nvidia-smi` doesn't show anything useful.
 And I could go on and on trying this out, but maybe I'm lucky again and maybe the pipeline works even without the GPU usage.
-So the next important step is to generate some small test data to run a pilot test with the pipeline.
+So the next important step is to generate some small test data to run a pilot test with the pipeline (see [[#Pipeline pilot experiment *C. elegans* data from the course]] )

 ### Accessing shared folder from VMware virtual machine